 - 1. Block, Peter, Walter Brueggemann, John McKnight.
 An Other Kingdom: Departing the Consumer Culture.
-Hoboken, New Jersey: John Wiley & Sons Inc., 2016. - 2.
-Bakke, Raymond J. A Theology as Big as the City.
-Downers Grove, IL: InterVarsity Press, 1997. - Gornik, Mark.
+Hoboken, New Jersey: John Wiley & Sons Inc., 2016. - Bakke, Raymond J. A Theology as Big as the City.
+Downers Grove, IL: InterVarsity Press, 1997. - 3.
+Gornik, Mark.
 To Live in Peace: Biblical Faith and the Changing Inner City.
 Grand Rapids, MI: Wm.
-B. Eerdmans Publishing Co., 2002. - 4.
-Paul, Greg.
+B. Eerdmans Publishing Co., 2002. - Paul, Greg.
 God in the Alley: Being and Seeing Jesus in a Broken World.
 Colorado Springs, CO: WaterBrook Press, 2004.

-4. Final Integrative Paper: Due on December 7, 2023; 3750 words (12 pages double spaced); 40% of final grade
+4. Final Integrative Paper: Due on April 9, 2025; 3750 words (15 pages double spaced); 40% of final grade

 Write an integrative research paper that investigates one or two of the main themes in the course that are most relevant to your current or future ministry practice.
-Critically reflect upon the relevant course literature and expound on its premise with engagement with external resources that deepen the premise.
-The essay should not simply report, summarize, or review class materials, but concentrate on how to shape theology, mission and/or ecclesiology through the lens of the marginalized.
-It should demonstrate thoughtful reflection, analysis, and should embody a conceptual argument that is translated into practical application for ministry to/for/with the poor.
+Critically reflect upon the relevant course literature and expound on its premise with engagement with at least 5 external resources that deepen the premise.
+The essay should not simply report, summarize, or review class materials but concentrate on how to shape theology, mission and/or ecclesiology through the lens of the marginalized.
+It should demonstrate thoughtful reflection and analysis and embody a conceptual argument that translates into practical application for ministry to/for/with the poor.